 Reducing carbon emissions with new green power technology

-2 . . .To also seek your help to convert the ideas into reality:-
+2 . . .To also seek your help to convert the idea, which is not limited by current design constraints, into reality to make a massive impact on reducing CO2 emissions:-

 Everyone can do something. . . .
 This planet is our home and our children’s future.
 What legacy do you wish to leave?
 There is a link to ” How you can help” at the bottom of this page